wrmadsen/dev-public-opinion/README.md

 This issue may be I/O bound, so it may make sense to use more threads than is available.
 This [article](https://www.freecodecamp.org/news/multiprocessing-vs-multithreading-in-python-what-you-need-to-know-ef6bdc13d018/) suggests that multithreading may be better since the task is I/O heavy.
 That might mean I need to look into using the `threading` module.

-Difference between getting tweets one-a-day or over multiple days.
-Collecting "Buhari" during the first two weeks of January 2015..
+Difference between getting tweets one each day or over multiple days.
+Collecting "Buhari" during the first two weeks of January 2015:
-1. `per 1 day, threads = 7`: 351.08 seconds (188 mb), which is 0,54 mb per second
+1. `per 1 day, threads = 7`: 351.08 seconds (188 MB), which is 0,54 MB per second
-2. `per 2 days, threads = 7`: 457.49 seconds (222 mb), which is 0,49 mb per second
+2. `per 2 days, threads = 7`: 457.49 seconds (222 MB), which is 0,49 MB per second
-3. `per 7 days, threads = 7`: 1301.32 seconds (266 mb, since 7-day-periods stretched beyond)
+3. `per 7 days, threads = 7`: 1301.32 seconds (266 MB, since 7-day-periods stretched beyond)
-4. `per 1 day, threads = 14`: 296.17 seconds (201 mb)
+4. `per 1 day, threads = 14`: 296.17 seconds (201 MB)
-5. `per 1 day, threads = 30`: 300.39 seconds (201 mb)
+5. `per 1 day, threads = 30`: 300.39 seconds (201 MB)
-6. `per 12 hours, threads = 14`: 287.37 seconds (118 mb)
+6. `per 12 hours, threads = 14`: 287.37 seconds (118 MB)
-7. `per 12 hours, threads = 30`: 286.12 seconds (118 mb)
+7. `per 12 hours, threads = 30`: 286.12 seconds (118 MB)

-Imposing `limit = 20000` (per 12 hours) on the 6th scenario above, cuts the time to 199.5 seconds while only reducing tweets to 116 mb. `limit = 10000` cuts it to 104.68 seconds and 102 mb.
-Note that the `limit` in the 6th scenario refers to number of tweets per 12-hour-interval. `limit = 5000` cuts it to 54.8 seconds and 61 mb.
+Imposing `limit = 20000` (per 12 hours) on the 6th scenario cuts the time to 199.5 seconds while only reducing tweets to 116 MB. `limit = 10000` cuts it to 104.68 seconds and 102 MB.
+Note that the `limit` in the 6th scenario refers to the number of tweets per 12-hour-interval. `limit = 5000` cuts it to 54.8 seconds and 61 MB.
 These are for non-geocoded tweets.

-A takeaway may to impose a limit on non-geocoded tweets to save time and gather geocodes tweets, which have less volume, without a limit.
+A takeaway may be to impose a limit on non-geocoded tweets to save time and gather geocodes tweets, which have less volume, without a limit.

 #### Which countries?
 Group: Nigeria, Zimbabwe, Afghanistan, Mozambique, and Georgia.